How to Identify an Alcoholic

 • Mutual help groups/12-Step organizations.
 Often incorporated into both inpatient and outpatient treatment, alcoholics in recovery will often attend 12-Step (AA) or other support groups (e.g., SMART Recovery) for years after completing treatment.

-Alcohol abuse treatment will often involve more than one of the above.
-For example, someone may go from medical detox into an inpatient program and then through one or more levels of outpatient care.
-Recovery First offers many levels of care for comprehensive treatment, from safe medical detox to intensive outpatient programming.
-We also offer specialized treatment for veterans struggling with alcoholism and for licensed healthcare professionals whose careers may have been impacted by their alcohol use.
+Recovery First offers many levels of care for addiction treatment, from safe medical detox to intensive outpatient programming.
+We also offer specialized treatment for Veterans struggling with problematic alcohol use and for licensed healthcare professionals whose careers may have been impacted by their alcohol use.

 Have you lost control of your drinking?